Chixpy/ETKRes-2600/README.md

 Rule #1: No filters to screenshots.

-All images in .png format at original resolution... it's complex to explain as is analog output, the most common resolution without blank lines will be 160x192.
+All images in .png format at original resolution... it's complex to explain as it is an analog output racing the beam, the most common resolution without blank lines will be 160x192.

 ### Front, Back, Spine, Manual, Media, Maps, Reviews, Ads, Other